syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/print.md

 # Print

 To print the document, use the `print` method from document editor instance.

-Refer to the following example for showing a document and print it.

 {% if page.publishingplatform == "aspnet-core" %}